MyaHeeschen/8-Week-SQL-Challenge/Case Study #1 - Danny's Diner/READMe.md

 | A        | ramen   |
 | B        | sushi   |

+   After becoming a member at Danny's Diner, customer A purchased ramen, and customer B purchased sushi.
+<br/><br/>
 7. Which item was purchased just before the customer became a member?
    ```sql
    with prior_mem_items as(